StevenWingett/Bioinformatics_Computer_Cluster_Course/3_Cluster_Computing.md

 You need to be a member of the `singularity` group to place files in that folder.

-Singularity is also installed on the Cell Biology Workstation.
+Singularity is also installed on the Cell Biology Bioinformatics Machine.
 Containers can be run from any location on that system.

 ## Further assistance
 This section introduced the key concepts of using Slurm on the LMB cluster, but for more details please view the Scientific Computing page at: https://www.mrc-lmb.cam.ac.uk/scicomp/index.php?id=computer-cluster